bioinfo-ut/PhenotypeSeeker/README.md

 phenotypeseeker --version
 ```

+### Installation without sudo privileges

-If you already have python-pip, python-dev and git installed on your system, and would like to install PhenotypeSeeker locally without sudo rights, then just add "--user" to all pip commands and copy binaries to $HOME/.local/bin.
+You must have python-pip, python-dev and git installed on your system to install with out sudo rights!

+To install PhenotypeSeeker locally without sudo rights, then just add "--user" to all pip commands and copy binaries to $HOME/.local/bin.
 ```
 pip install --user setuptools
 pip install --user numpy